 Depending on their commitments and abilities, MULCH participants work from four to 16 hours a week under the supervision of Mr Vivian, a coordinator and two support workers.

-Their jobs vary from shovelling compost and planting seeds to creating labels and collecting scraps and coffee grounds things like the participants are showing from businesses at the nearby Griffith shed finished".
+Their jobs vary from shovelling compost and planting seeds to creating labels and collecting scraps and coffee grounds from businesses at the nearby Griffith shops.

-shops.
 Students from Narrabundah, St Francis Xavier, St Edmund's and Marist colleges also help out in the program.

-Mr Vivian, a former teacher who has found the "perfect way" to combine his expertise as an educator with his interest in horticulture and disability services, says the program also includes bush regeneration around the site and managing poultry - "once we get the chook
+Mr Vivian, a former teacher who has found the "perfect way" to combine his expertise as an educator with his interest in horticulture and disability services, says the program also includes bush regeneration around the site and managing poultry - "once we get the chook shed finished".
 The enterprise also received a boost when the young professionals of NEXGEN, Marymead's "next generation of fundraisers", raised enough money in their first year to buy a dualcab ute for the heavy lifting.